Alex Varas

-Alex Fabián Varas Rubio (born March 26, 1976) is a retired Chilean Association football goalkeeper, who last played for Chilean club Santiago Wanderers.
+Alex Fabián Varas Rubio (born March 26, 1976) is a retired Chilean Association football goalkeeper.

+Career

 He began his career with Universidad Católica where he played four seasons.
 He spent one season with Coquimbo Unido.
-Varas spent separate one-year spells with Audax before and after spending four seasons with Santiago Wanderers.
+Varas spent separate one-year spells with Audax Italiano before and after spending four seasons with Santiago Wanderers.

+His last club was Santiago Wanderers in 2008.

 Varas has appeared seven times for the Chile national team.
 His international debut was on March 29, 1995, against Mexico.

+Post-retirement

+Varas became a football agent and a ontological coach.